Digital Realty Expands Innovation Labs to Asia

 Expansion Targets AI and Hybrid Cloud Development

-SINGAPORE — Digital Realty, the largest global provider of cloud- and carrier-neutral data center solutions, has announced the expansion of its Innovation Lab network to Singapore and Japan.
+SINGAPORE — Digital Realty, the largest global provider of cloud- and carrier-neutral data centre solutions, has announced the expansion of its Innovation Lab network to Singapore and Japan.
 This move, confirmed on February 24, marks the company’s first foray into the Asia Pacific market, aiming to enhance AI and hybrid cloud deployment capabilities.

 The new Innovation Labs, known as DRILs, will provide environments for customers and partners to test and validate AI and hybrid cloud infrastructures.
 According to Digital Realty, this expansion is critical as infrastructure readiness is a major barrier to AI adoption.
 The labs will help transition AI projects from experimentation to production more efficiently.